xullnn/ls_pull_over_push/210/answers.md

 answer:

-- see if the statement starts with `function` if it is, then it's a function declaration
+- see if the statement starts with `function`.
+If it is, then it's a function declaration
 - otherwise it's a function expression

 What is hoisting(behavior; precedence)?

 answer:

-- hoisting is a mechanism that will first perform function declaration and variable initializing before all other operations in a file
+- hoisting is a mechanism that will first perform function declaration and variable declaration before all other operations in a file
 - function declarations are firstly hoisted and the whole declaration will be hoisted
-- variable initializations(only initializations) are secondly hoisted but no assignment will be hoisted
+- variable declarations(only declaration) are then hoisted but no assignment will be hoisted
 - note hoisting won't make too much sense in node console

 what's the scope of a variable which is declared inside a `for` loop's argument list?
 What if the `for` loop is at global scope?
 How about inside a function body?